 CoderDojo is a volunteer-led, global movement of free coding clubs for young people.
 This project is a global initiative to assist anyone wishing to start a free coding club in their area.
 Dojos operate from anywhere between 20 and 140 children on a weekly/bi-weekly/monthly basis.
 To ensure our volunteers are as well equipped as possible we offer support both one to one and in groups, by creating & sharing open-source content.
 We currently provide free clubs to young people in 110 countries.

 Quite simply children are not being given the opportunity to learn how to code!
 In the USA, less than 2.4% of students graduate with a computer science degree.
 In Europe, computer science has a higher drop out rate than any other 3rd level degree.
-CoderDojo coding clubs are not simply addressing the global skills gap at its root cause but through Dojos children are developing creative, practical and logical problem-solving skills and filling voids left by many global education systems
+CoderDojo coding clubs are not only addressing this global skills gap at its root cause but through Dojos children are developing creative, practical and logical problem-solving skills and filling voids left by many education systems worldwide.

 Imagine a world where every child has the opportunity to learn how to code.
 Think of what they can build.
 Coderdojo places an emphasis on coding for good, encouraging children to build apps/websites for local charities, their school or community groups.
 So.. now imagine a world where hundreds of thousands of children not only know how to code, but want to use their new found skills for the greater good!
 The potential long-term impact is vast.